 Pipedrive also has a good selection of app integrations, with over 350 apps available in their App Store.

-Like HubSpot, there is a healthy mix of both free and paid app integrations available in the tool.
+Like HubSpot, there is a healthy mix of free and paid app integrations available in the tool.
 Categories include sales, marketing, productivity, customer service, and accounting.

 Some popular app integrations that are available for Pipedrive include Google Calendar, Gmail, and Stripe.